 As stated earlier, observers speculate China may eventually field a force of four to six aircraft carriers, meaning Liaoning, the Type 001A carrier, and two to four additional carriers.
-Observers speculate that China's third and subsequent carriers may use catapults rather than ski ramps, and that at least some of them might be nuclear-powered rather than conventionally powered.
+Observers speculate that China's third and subsequent carriers may use catapults rather than ski ramps, 82 that the catapults might be new-technology electromagnetic catapults rather than traditional steampowered catapults, 83 and that at least some of the ships might be nuclear-powered rather than conventionally powered.84

 A March 29, 2017, press report states that that China's third carrier, referred to as the Type 002 design, "has been under construction at the Jiangnan Changxingdao shipyard in Shanghai since March 2015.
-It is expected to be launched [i.e, put into the water for the final stages of construction] in about 2021."
-A March 6, 2017, press report states:
+It is expected to be launched [i.e., put into the water for the final stages of construction] in about 2021."85 A March 6, 2017, press report states: